noloader/cryptopp-cmake/README.md

 The initial `cryptopp-config.cmake` and `CMakeLists.txt` were taken from the library sources when CMake support was officially dropped.
 Also see CMake on the Crypto++ wiki (https://www.cryptopp.com/wiki/CMake) for some history and how to use CMake with Crypto++.

+# Testing

-The CMake files are a work in progress, so use it at your own risk.
-Please feel free to make pull requests to fix problems.
-Please don't expect the Crypto++ project or other users to fix problems for you.
+The CMake files are officialy unsupported, so use them at your own risk.
+With that said, the CMake source files are tested with Crypto++ on Linux and OS X using [Travis CI](https://github.com/weidai11/cryptopp/blob/master/.travis.yml).

 # Workflow